 Barbie hails from the Wilmington, Delaware area and comes from a musical family.
 She began playing the flute at age 9, and currently augments the flute with hand percussion and acoustic guitar.
 She has sung and played on many recording sessions.
 Her voice has a pleasant, almost Celtic-like quality which audiences love (many have compared her voice to that of Natalie Merchant), and her flute playing combined with Nori's guitar work achieves nice results.

-WIND's style of music is an original mixture of rock and folk, drawing from British artists like Al Stewart, Yes, Pink Floyd and Mark Knopfler, as well as North American artists like Bruce Cockburn, Natalie Merchant, Kansas and The Allman Brothers.
+Wind’s music is an original mixture of prog rock, classic rock and folk, influenced by British artists like Pink Floyd, Mark Knopfler, Yes & Renaissance, as well as North American artists like Bruce Cockburn & The Allman Brothers.